sovrynn/ecdo/1-EVIDENCE/1-PRESENT-CLIMATE-ANOMALIES/storm-rain/README.md

 # Storm and Rain Anomalies

+## EXPLAINING EXTREME EVENTS OF 2018 From a Climate Perspective

+Source (Cover Bulletin of the American Meteorological Society): https://journals.ametsoc.org/view/journals/bams/101/1/bams-explainingextremeevents2018.1.xml

+Hard copy here.

+"Table 1 shows return period and risk ratio of the 2018 extreme flooding under different scenarios.
+Without any anthropogenic influence (NAT scenario), this extreme event occurs frequently with a 5-yr (95% CI: 3–10 yr) return period.
+When anthropogenic cli- mate change, land cover change, and reservoir opera- tion are gradually considered, the risk ratio decreases to 0.66 (95% CI: 0.56–0.82), 0.55 (95% CI: 0.44–0.68), and 0.1 (95% CI: 0.04–0.17) respectively.
+The risk ratio decreases significantly by 0.34 (95% CI: 0.18–0.44) from NAT to FIXED_CSSPv2, by 0.11 (95% CI: 0.08–0.21) from FIXED_CSSPv2 to LUCC_CSSPv2, and by 0.45 (95% CI: 0.34–0.57) from LUCC_CSSPv2 to YRCC observed streamflow scenarios."

 ## US Rainfall increasing

 "On average, total annual precipitation has increased over land areas in the United States and worldwide (see Figures 1 and 2).
 Since 1901, global precipitation has increased at an average rate of 0.03 inches per decade, while precipitation in the contiguous 48 states has increased at a rate of 0.18 inches per decade." https://www.epa.gov/climate-indicators/climate-change-indicators-us-and-global-precipitation